Sourdough Apple Pie

 • Immediately add the sourdough discard and water and continue to mix to combine until it’s just incorporated, so not over mix.
 (If using your hands, mix until combined into a pie dough.)

 • Divide the dough into 2 portions for top and bottom, top should weigh about 200 grams and bottom should weigh about 300 grams.
 Form into disks and wrap with plastic wrap.
-Refrigerate overnight.
+Refrigerate for at least 4 hours or overnight.

 • Add the filling into the pie pan and spread evenly.